micahkepe/dotfiles/README.md

 This README provides steps to set up dotfiles and configurations on a new machine.

+## Prerequisites

+Before starting, ensure that the following are installed:
+- Git
+- Homebrew
+- Oh My Zsh
+- Hammerspoon

 ## Setup Steps

 ### 1. Install Apple Command Line Tools